 1. Opioids

-Oxycodone, codeine, and hydrocodone have become commonly prescribed painkillers since the 1990s.
+Oxycodone, codeine, and hydrocodone have been commonly prescribed painkillers since the 1990s.
 The increase in opioid use can be attributed to numerous factors, including a rapidly aging population, an increase in people experiencing chronic pain, and aggressive marketing and distribution of opioid medications throughout the U.S.

 Patients can safely use opioid painkillers under the close supervision of a physician and for a very short period.
 However, opioids have a very high potential for addiction and dependency.
 Long-term use as a solution for chronic pain can significantly raise the risk of developing an addiction.